-Join Steve Caplin for an in-depth discussion in this video Drawing the floor and wall, part of Creating Perspective with Photoshop.
+Join Steve Caplin for an in-depth discussion in this video Drawing the floor and wall, part of Photoshop: Creating Perspective.

 Let's start to make the view through this doorway.
 We'll need to add a floor on the wall to the view, to begin creating a convincing scene.
 Now, the back line of the wall needs to follow a vanishing line, so let's view our vanishing lines.
 Well, it needs to be behind this vanishing line that comes from the bottom of the bookcase.
 But perhaps not quite as far back, as the upper one that comes from the second shelf.
 So, let's find our vanishing point.
 And we can do that by going to the Path panel, and highlighting the path we drew.
 With the Shapes tool, we can now draw a new line.
 It goes from the vanishing point, and we can Move it up and down as we Drag it, to say well, I think about there, is a good position for our wall.
 So, on our Layers panel, lets make a new layer, and we'll call it Floor.
 We're creating the floor that will come in front of the wall.
 We can use the Lasso tool, and remember with the Lasso tool, if you hold Option on a Mac, Alt on a PC, you can draw straight lines between points where you click.